learning-zone/css-basics/README.md

 | 05. |::selection	  |p::selection	    |Selects the portion of an element that is selected by a user|

-**Pseudo-classes**: A pseudo-class is used to define a special state of an element.
+**2. Pseudo-classes**: A pseudo-class is used to define a special state of an element.

 For example, it can be used to: